deva666/Peko/README.md

 ### Screen rotations
 Library has support for screen rotations.
-When activity get's recreated, coroutines that have not completed yet, have to be cancelled to avoid memory leaks.
+When activity get's recreated, Coroutines that have not completed yet, have to be cancelled to avoid memory leaks.
-When you detect a orientation change, cancel the coroutine with an instance of `ActivityRotatingException`.
+When you detect a orientation change, cancel the Coroutine with an instance of `ActivityRotatingException`.
 Internally, this will retain the current request that is in progress.
 The `Deferred` can then be awaited again by calling `Peko.resultDeferred`.

 Example: